nhonaitran/data-engineering/Data_Warehouse_Project/README.md

 ## CLI Operations

-**Before issuing the `make run` to perform the entire ETL process, create a `dwh.cfg` from the sample configuration file, `sample-dwh.cfg` and fill in the relevant settings.**
+**Before issuing the `make arun` to perform the entire ETL process, create a `dwh.cfg` from the sample configuration file, `sample-dwh.cfg` and fill in the relevant settings.**

 Below is the summary of all operations to launch the data warehose in AWS and